-Future developments
+4.9 Future developments

-Given the pivotal role of proper predicted values for pulmonary function, and the recognised limitations of the present study, an update will be required in a few years when more data of non-Caucasian origin will be available.
+Given the pivotal role of proper predicted values for pulmonary function, and the recognised limitations of the present study, an update will be required in a few years, when more data of non-Caucasian origin will be available.
 The present and future data form a treasure trove for research.
 It is therefore recommended to establish a body, preferably under the auspices of international societies, with a long-term commitment to manage new data meeting minimum requirements, and issue periodic updates to the equations.
 This organisation requires appropriate management of data, including protection of privacy and owner's interests/rights.
 The organisation should provide an opportunity for the use of data under strict conditions.

-CONCLUSIONS
+5 CONCLUSIONS

-This study has led to the derivation of continuous equations for predicted values and age-appropriate LLN for spirometric indices from 3-95 yrs of age, based on 74,187 records from healthy nonsmoking males and females from 26 countries across five continents.
-Ethnic and geographic groups can be grouped under the headings Caucasian, African-American, and North and South East Asian.
-However, information on pulmonary function is still incomplete in many parts of the world, and more data on subjects aged >75 yrs are required.
-In the meantime, the predicted values and reference range for those over aged $\sim$ 75-80 yrs in all groups, and in North East Asians aged <15 yrs, should be interpreted with caution.
-Comparison with other large studies confirms that the collated data are of good quality, with differences being due to sampling error, and that collation of data has not led to inflation of the coefficient of variation.
+This study has led to the derivation of continuous equations for predicted values and age-appropriate LLN for spirometric indices from age 3-95 years, based on 74,187 records from healthy non-smoking males and females from 26 countries across five continents.
+Ethnic and geographic groups can be grouped under the headings Caucasian, African American, North and South East Asian.
+However, information on pulmonary function is still incomplete in many parts of the world, and more data on subjects over age 75 years are required.
+In the meantime, the predicted values and reference range for those over ~75-80 years in all groups, and in North East Asians below age 15 years, should be interpreted with caution.
+Comparison with other large studies confirms that the collated data are of good quality, differences being due to sampling error, and that collation of data has not led to inflation of the coefficient of variation.
 The GLI 2012 reference equations are a huge step forward, providing a robust reference standard to streamline the interpretation of spirometry results within and between populations worldwide.

-RECOMMENDATIONS
+6 RECOMMENDATIONS